Byron Birdsall

 Byron Birdsall (December 18, 1937 – December 4, 2016) was an American painter.
-He was "one of Alaska's most renowned watercolorists" according to the Alaska Dispatch News.
+He was "one of Alaska's most renowned watercolorists" according to the Alaska Daily News.

 Early life

 Byron Birdsall was born on December 18, 1937, in Buckeye, Arizona.
 He grew up in Los Angeles, California, where his father was a Christian minister.

 Birdsall graduated from the Seattle Pacific University and Stanford University.

 Career

 Birdsall started his career as a history teacher in California.
 After teaching for six years, he worked in advertising in Alaska.

 Birdsall was a prolific painter in Alaska for five decades.
 He painted landscapes and portraits, both in watercolour and oil paintings.
 He did many paintings of Anchorage.

 Birdsall did prints from the early part of his career onwards.
 For example, he designed a limited edition of 500 prints for the commemoration of the dedication of the Russian Bishop's House in 1988.
 Meanwhile, in 1991, Birdsall designed stamps for the state of Alaska.
 At the Seward Music & Arts Festival in Seward, Alaska in September 2015, he did a mural with 50-60 volunteers representing two kayakers at the Aialik Glacier for the main building of the Kenai Fjords National Park.

 Birdsall was the author of several art books.